Stuycs-K/final-project-dan-alice-konopka-eva/WORKLOG.md

 ### 6/8/24

-At home: Fixed issues with pause menu buttons not working, fixed minor win screen issues, fixed time it takes to win the game, added keyboard shortcut to automatically win
+At home: Fixed issues with pause menu buttons not working, fixed minor win screen issues, fixed time it takes to win the game

 ## GROUP MEMBER 2 - Eva